-The starting point of our development is a Moran model in a population of constant size [5].
+The starting point of our development is a Moran model in a population of constant size as described in Moran (1962).
 At each time step, a randomly selected representative leaves two offspring, while it and another randomly selected representative die, thus keeping the population size conserved.
-In Moran model, as opposed to Wright-Fisher model [6, 7, 8, 9], populations overlap thus presenting a more realistic conditions for a faithful simulation.
+In Moran model, as opposed to Wright-Fisher model proposed in Fisher (1922, 1930) and Wright (1931, 1945), populations overlap thus presenting a more realistic conditions for a faithful simulation.

 We assume that the population in our simulation consists of N haploids.
 We fix some region of the genome, for which the sequence is assumed known.
-It is modeled either as a unique region or as a region of segmental duplication, as discussed in detail below.
+It is modelled either as a unique region or as a region of SD, as discussed in detail below.